Photo Credit: Michael Axelrod / circa 1969

 Born and raised in a tiny suburb of NYC, I grew up a quirky, shy, pencil-thin young girl…

-When reflecting on my own 40+ years as fine artist and teacher of the visual arts, it becomes clear to me how my father’s love of craft and education inspired my own teaching career.
-I dove into developing a broad range of classroom curricula.
-And through its implementation, I found a fulfillment and joy in the creation of emotionally stable and safe environments for young creatives.
+Reflecting on 40+ years as fine artist and studio arts educator, I am reminded of how my Dad’s love of craft and learning inspired my own choice of career.
+He modeled excellence and loyalty.
+And as I dove into developing a broad range of classroom curricula, I discovered a fulfillment and joy in providing emotionally stable and safe environments for young creatives.

-Beyond impermanence: the found beauty in vulnerability and the resilience of human spirit…
+Beyond impermanence: finding beauty in the vulnerability and resilience of human spirit…

-In striving for a delicate balance between complexity and ambiguity, I come upon a place where both chaos and order are able to co-exist and cooperate.
+“My current work gives attention to abstract form, surface tension, transparency and depth.
+And it is through striving for a delicate balance between complexity and ambiguity, that I happen upon this place in time where both chaos and order seem able to co-exist and cooperate.
 The result has been a series of intricate spatial environments where apparent randomness and disorder suggest an organization happening on a different dimensional level.

-Whether I draw, paint, or hand-pull prints, there is a repetitive layering, scraping, unearthing and reconstruction going on.
-The process is a pivotal one.
-It grounds me.
-And through the satisfaction and gratitude that arises, I rediscover a shared humanity in a world of constant change, decay and renewal.”
+Whether I draw, paint, or hand-pull prints, I find myself incorporating the integration and decomposition of both organic and man-made elements.
+And I employ a repetitive layering, scraping, unearthing and reconstructive process.
+Feeling pivotal, it grounds me, and reconnects me with our shared humanity in a world of constant change, decay and renewal.”